Vegan Airline Meals

 No airlines found.
 Try a different search or filter.

 Always confirm with the airline.
 Policies change.
-Request VGML at least 24 hours before departure (48+ hours for some carriers).
-Check your booking confirmation to ensure the meal request is attached.
-Short-haul and domestic flights typically don't offer special meals in economy — treat them as buy-on-board and pack backup food.
+Request VGML at least 24 hours before departure (48+ for some carriers).
+Check your booking confirmation shows the meal request.
+Short-haul and domestic flights typically don't offer special meals in economy, so treat them as buy-on-board and pack backup food.

-Flag the crew early: "I requested a vegan meal — could you check if one was loaded?"
+Tell the crew early: "I requested a vegan meal.
+Could you check if one was loaded?"
 They can often find a spare VGML or pull something together from business class.
-Be polite — they didn't cause the problem.
+Be polite.
+They didn't cause the problem.

 - Protein bars